caievelyn/caievelyn.github.io/_posts/2020-10-18-ground-game.md

 ---
 title: Ground Game
-tags: [Ground Game, Demographics, Turnout, State v.
+tags: [Ground Game, Demographics, State v.
 National, Simulation]
 style: border
 color: primary
 description: What are the most salient factors to consider when predicting the 2020 election?
 ---

 2020 is certainly an extraordinary year, and there are many new and existing factors that may contribute to the election outcome.
 While demographic voting blocs have always been of interest, prediction is complicated by issues in turnout and a damepened ground game due to COVID-19 restrictions.
-As such, this blog post will explore the ground game, voter turnout, and demographic variables to determine which factors are most salient for the 2020 presidential election.
+As such, this blog post will explore the ground game and demographic variables to determine which factors are most salient for the 2020 presidential election.

 ## The Ground Game